In the Amazon

 At the edge of civilisation

 It’s easy to forget how close you are to civilisation when surrounded by the perfect wilderness of the Napo River, the Amazon’s largest and most powerful tributary, and its lush, tropical forests.
-But La Casa del Suizo is accessible by car or bus (with a secure carpark to leave your vehicle) around three hours from Quito, followed by an easy 20-minute ride on motorized canoe.
+But La Casa del Suizo is accessible by car or bus (with a secure carpark to leave your vehicle) around three and a half hours from Quito, followed by an easy 20-minute ride on motorized canoe.

 Leisurely awaken to the calls of tropical birds and the rush of the majestic Napo River in our 77 peaceful rooms, each with its own terrace and hammocks to take in exquisite river and jungle views in private.
 Full electricity (including numerous power outlets), ceiling fan and 24-hour hot water ensure the most comfortable of stays.

 The word “tropical” doesn’t only apply to Caribbean beaches

 Discover what it means here in the Amazon when you take a dip in the swimming pool after your day’s adventures, watching the setting sun turn the sky all shades of pink over the river and lush forests, swapping stories with friends and family.

 Indulge you and your friends with our signature drinks

 End the day with an ice-cold craft beer, crisp white wine or fluffy piña colada at our well-stocked bar manned by expert mixologists, sitting back in the homey lounge or river-view seating.
 Please note that drinks are not included in your package.

 Indulge your holiday appetites or fuel up for an action-packed day with popular international and Ecuadorian dishes as well as soups, salads and desserts in our colourful and varied breakfast, lunch and dinner buffets.
 Vegetarian and allergy-free options are available in our open-fronted restaurants with views over the pool and river.

 How to get here